 Russell Buffalino

-Russell Bufalino, ‘The Silent Don’ Who May Have Been Behind The Disappearance Of Jimmy Hoffa
+Russell Bufalino, ‘The Silent Don’ Who May Have Been Behind Jimmy Hoffa’s Disappearance

-Also known as “The Quiet Don,” Bufalino made his mark as one of the most powerful and low-profile leaders of the American Mafia in the mid-20th century, undoubtedly inspiring more than one fictional adaptation of his life.
+Also known as “The Quiet Don,” Russell Bufalino made his mark as one of the most powerful yet low-profile leaders of the American Mafia in the mid-20th century.
+During a reign that lasted from 1959 to 1994, Bufalino ruled the underworld of northeastern Pennsylvania and helped shape the course of organized crime throughout the United States.

-Growing up poor in America, Bufalino turned to petty crimes like theft and larceny to get by.
+Growing up poor, Bufalino turned to petty crimes like theft and larceny to get by.
 Before long he established a reputation for himself as a burgeoning crime lord.
 He continued to move up the ranks of the criminal world where he met the ruthless mobster Joseph Barbara who was known for his bootlegging operations.

 Russell Bufalino Portrait